-ATTENDANCE AND MISSED LABS POLICY: Students are expected to make every effort to attend all lectures and labs through the zoom application on canvas.
-If students cannot make it to the live lecture than they should watch the recorded version of the zoom lecture.
-Attendance for lab is mandatory and is a part of the laboratory grade for this course.
+ATTENDANCE AND MISSED LABS POLICY: Students are expected to make every effort to attend all lectures and labs.
+Lecture attendance is not recorded and will be offered through zoom.
+Attendance and participation in lab is mandatory and is a large part of your grade for this course.
 Students must attend only the lab section for which they are enrolled, not the one most convenient for them on any particular day/week.
-If a student must miss their lab for a valid reason (e.g., personal illness, family emergency), they should make arrangements with their Lab TA, Lab Coordinator and Instructor to attend another section for that week only.
-Documentation of your reason for missing lab may be required.
+If a student must miss their lab for a valid reason (e.g., personal illness, family emergency), they should make arrangements with their Lab TA to attend another section for that week only.
+Documentation of your reason for missing lab will be required.
 Unexcused absences are not permitted.
 For every unexcused lab absence that is not made-up, the student will receive a partial letter grade penalty.
-For example, if you earned a B+ in the course but have an un-made up lab, you will receive a B. More specifics on lab grades can be found in the grading section of this syllabus.
+For example, if you earned a B+ in the course but have an un-made up lab, you will receive a B.